h8d13/LKFS/README.md

 ----

+Instead of building kernel (which honestly confuses me more than anything) we'll give full control by starting at the smallest point possible.

-Coolest part of this project: Initial auto download is **3.3mb.**
+Coolest part of this project: Initial auto download is **3.3mb.** (Alpine MiniRoot FS)

-Extracted is < ~10mb, end goal being a kind of TUI-os + Port it to actual hardware (190mb +/-) And for the whole process to take less than 30 seconds.
+Extracted is < ~10mb, end goal being a kind of TUI-os + Port it to actual hardware (190mb +/-) And for the whole process to take **less than 30 seconds.**

 Download the repo and extract or `git clone https://github.com/h8d13/LKFS`